ashprice/fcitx5-ipa-sil/README.md

 # Credits

 Original inspiration by [yukijou](https://git.kemonomimi.gay/yukijoou), whose code I used to figure out how these input methods work (or at least a small part of that).
-Most of the credit goes to the original developers of and current maintainers of fcitx5, fcitx5-chinese-addons, and libime.
+Most of the credit for the current code goes to the original developers of and current maintainers of fcitx5, fcitx5-chinese-addons, and libime.